Lucy Westenra Bram Stoker's Dracula

 Comparing Lucy and Mina: Contrasting Female Archetypes

 The comparison between Lucy and Mina Harker, another central female character, provides further insight into Lucy's significance.
+While she is also pursued by men, she exhibits greater self-awareness and agency than Lucy.
 Mina is depicted as a rational, intelligent, and independent woman.
-While she is also pursued by men, she exhibits greater self-awareness and agency than Lucy.
 The contrast between the two women reveals the complexities of female identity within the Victorian context.

-Mina's resilience and intellectual capabilities are juxtaposed with Lucy's perceived fragility and susceptibility to temptation, highlighting the diverse ways in which women could navigate the challenges and expectations of their era.
-The contrast between their fates underscores the varying consequences women might face based on their adherence to or deviation from Victorian societal norms.
-The duality of Lucy and Mina offers a critical lens through which to analyze the spectrum of female experience and agency within the constraints of the Victorian setting.
+Mina's resilience and intellectual capabilities are juxtaposed with Lucy's perceived fragility and susceptibility to temptation, highlighting the diverse ways in which women could figure out the challenges and expectations of their era.
+The contrast between their fates underscores the varying consequences women might face based on their adherence to or deviation from Victorian societal norms. **The duality of Lucy and Mina offers a critical lens through which to analyze the spectrum of female experience and agency within the constraints of the Victorian setting.

 Lucy's Enduring Legacy: A Complex Character for the Ages